Investec-Developer-Community/banking.make/readme.md

 - We have a list of bounties for functionality that we think will be useful to add.
 - 👉 Check out [available bounties as a starting point](https://github.com/programmable-banking-community/banking.make/issues?q=is%3Aissue+is%3Aopen+label%3Abounty)!

-__What do I do when I find one I like?__
+__What do I do when I find a bounty I like?__
 - If you see one that you like, comment that you want to claim it.
-The person that created the bounty will respond with a go-ahead 👍.
+The person that created the bounty will respond with a "go-ahead 👍".
 - You can clone this repo and work on your local machine if you want.

-😎__ProTip:__ but we recommend [forking our REPL on Replit](https://replit.com/@OfferZenMake/programmable-banking) for a quick-start.
+💡 __ProTip:__ but we recommend [forking our REPL on Replit](https://replit.com/@OfferZenMake/programmable-banking) for a quick-start.
 Replit is a great dev tool that makes it easy to run and edit code.

 - Write the necessary code or documentation in your fork.
 - Create a pull request into the main GitHub repo with your changes.
 - Once your code is merged into the master app, you'll receive your bounty reward.

-💡__ProTip:__ If you learn something interesting while working in the codebase, be sure to add it in `./knowledge` so everyone can benefit!
+💡 __ProTip:__ If you learn something interesting while working in the codebase, be sure to add it in `./knowledge` so everyone can benefit!

+__Where do I get support__
+- Great question!
+Drop into the [dedicated bounties Slack channel here](https://offerzen-community.slack.com/archives/C048GPNT49W).
+We'll be more than happy to help with any questiobs or support around your bounties build/ the bounties in general/ or if you just want to hang out and help others.

 ### Other features